 Moreover, the popular subjects studied over the course of your program include Computational and Theoretical Chemistry, Biochemistry and Organic Synthesis, Magnetic Resonance and Structural Chemistry, Biochemistry, Bioinformatics, Nanoscience, Biotechnology, Molecular biology, Microbiology, Genetics, Gene Expression, etc.

-A PhD in Chemistry requires for one to be committed to research and development and sometimes spending days at a stretch in the laboratory.
+A PhD in Chemistry requires one to be committed to research and development and sometimes spend days at a stretch in the laboratory.
 Being a rigorous curriculum taught over a period of 3-6 years, a doctorate degree involves fierce training and education.
-Apart from these, there are a few things that one needs to pay heed to while seeking admission in this course.
+Apart from these, there are a few things that one needs to pay heed to while seeking admission to this course.
 Some of these are:

 - A bachelor’s degree in Chemistry/Biochemistry or a related field of your specialization from an accredited institution.